JetBrains/jetbrains_guide/sites/goland-guide/contents/tips/rename-file/index.md

 leadin: |
     *Rename files with peace of mind.*

-    Changed your name about what you named a file and now you need to rename the test and example files too?
+    Changed your name about what you named a file, and now you need to rename the test and example files too?
 Let the IDE handle all this work.

     **How to use:**